Components of a Contract Operation

 • Index is the index number of the Assignment being referenced within the Assignment list of the PrevOpId.
 The Index is calculated implicitly from the lexicographic sorting of the hashes of the Concealed Seal of the referenced Assignments.

 The validation procedure of RGB, in addition to checking the correct closure of the Seal, is also responsible for checking the consistency between the inputs and outputs, particularly for the Fungible StateType.
-In this case, the validation procedure, embedded in the AluVM script part of the Schema, checks that the amount of tokens of each Input of a specific AssignmentType matches the number of tokens of the the Assignments with the same AssignmentType.
+In this case, the validation procedure, embedded in the AluVM script part of the Schema, checks that the amount of tokens of each Input of a specific AssignmentType matches the number of tokens of the Assignments with the same AssignmentType.

 As a natural property, Genesis has no Inputs as well as all State Transitions that don't change some Owned States of any kind.
 For example, a State Transition that changes only the Global State has no Inputs.